A free alternative to Finale / Sibelius / Dorico?

 So if you would like to engrave your music and publish beautiful looking scores for free, then please read on…

 I’m currently creating a series of tutorial videos which will take a comprehensive, in-depth look at engraving music using LilyPond.
-The first set of videos is aimed at beginners and follows a step-by-step approach in order to help everyone become a power user.
+The first set of videos is aimed at beginners and follows a step-by-step approach.
+My goal is to help everyone become a power user.
 In addition, there are also more advanced videos showing how to polish up and finalize scores as well.

 If you would like to see more videos on LilyPond, please click here to subscribe so you don’t miss any new tutorials.

 *New videos include a complete, step by step tutorial on MIDI input, MIDI playback, and MIDI export.

 Here’s the link to the newest MIDI videos: –>http://bit.ly/2d2sxoj